Schwarz reflections and the Tricorn: Background on holomorphic dynamics

+\subsubsection{Uniformization of hyperbolic components}

-Recall that for an anti-holomorphic germ $g$ fixing a point $z_0$, the quantity $\frac{\partial g}{\partial\overline{z}}\vert_{z_0}$ is called the \emph{multiplier} of $g$ at the fixed point $z_0$.
-One can use this definition to define multipliers of periodic orbits of anti-holomorphic maps (compare \cite[\S 1.1]{Sa1}).
-A cycle is called attracting (respectively, super-attracting or parabolic) if the associated multiplier has absolute value between $0$ and $1$ (respectively, is $0$ or a root of unity).
-A map $f_c$ is called hyperbolic if it has a (super-)attracting cycle.
-A hyperbolic component of $\mathcal{T}$ is defined as a connected component of the set of all hyperbolic parameters.
+Recall that a map $f_c$ is called hyperbolic if it has a (super-)attracting cycle, and a hyperbolic component of $\mathcal{T}$ is defined as a connected component of the set of all hyperbolic parameters.

-\subsubsection{Uniformization of Hyperbolic Components}

 Note that if $c$ lies in a hyperbolic component of odd (respectively even) period of $\mathcal{T}$, then the first return map of an attracting Fatou component of $f_c$ is anti-holomorphic (respectively holomorphic).
 Due to this dichotomy, one needs to study the topology of odd and even period hyperbolic components of $\mathcal{T}$ separately.
 The hyperbolic component of period $1$ can be studied by explicit computation \cite[Lemma~5.2]{NS} and is in some sense atypical.
 Hence we restrict our attention to higher period components, which is all we need in this paper.